olets/zsh-abbr-v5-docs/docs/commands.md

 To add a session abbreviation, use the **--session** or **-S** scope flag.
 Otherwise, or if the **--user** or **-U** scope flag is used, the new abbreviation will be available to all sessions.

 To add a global abbreviation, use the **--global** flag.
-Otherwise the new abbreviation will be a command abbreviation.
+Otherwise, the new abbreviation will be a command abbreviation.

 ```shell:no-line-numbers
 % abbr add gcm='git checkout main'